reststate/reststate-client/README.md

 - It doesn't attempt to provide a way to utilize every possible feature of JSON API; instead, it offers a core set of functionality sufficient for most apps.
 - It doesn't attempt to abstract away the JSON API object format; instead, it returns JSON API data as-is.

 `jsonapi-client` provides a simple Promise-based API suitable for just about any JavaScript application.
-Framework-specific wrappers are also available to handle state storage in a variety of popular state stores:
+It doesn't handle persistence, though; for that, wrappers are available for a variety of popular state stores:

 - Vuex
 - Coming soon: MobX